Let's meet Ron from the United States

 They’re all challenging in their own way.
 Arabic has a reputation for being difficult for English speakers.
 I understand why.
 It has a difficult script to learn and complex grammar, but once I got over that hurdle, I discovered it was a very logical language and the patterns are consistent from one sentence to the next.

 What is the next language for you to learn and why?After German, I really want to learn Filipino.
-I’d like to be able to talk to my mom in her own language, and maybe get a deeper insight into part of my heritage.
+I’d like to be able to talk to my mom in her own language, and maybe get a deeper insight into a part of my heritage.

 What is your advice to other language learners?Be consistent.
 Find an approach you like and stick with it.
 With language learning, progress is never visible in hours or days, but rather weeks and months.
 No matter which language you choose, expect to have to devote at least a year of consistent effort before you start feeling comfortable using your new skill.